MrPsycho5/personal-website/source/_posts/adding-new-nodes-to-tinc-mesh-network.md

 Subnet = 10.3.0.3
 ```

 Create a pair of keys (make sure to save both files under `/etc/tinc/PsychoVPN`):

 ```
 tincd -n PsychoVPN -K 4096
 ```

-Append the public key to `NodeC` host file.
+Append the public key to the `NodeC` host file.

 ```
 cat rsa_key.pub >> hosts/NodeC
 ```

-Now you can exchange the host file with Node A and Node B
+Exchange the host file with Node A and Node B

 ```
 scp /etc/tinc/PsychoVPN/hosts/NodeC <user>@<NodeA>:/etc/tinc/PsychoVPN/hosts/NodeC
 scp /etc/tinc/PsychoVPN/hosts/NodeC <user>@<NodeB>:/etc/tinc/PsychoVPN/hosts/NodeC
 ```

-It's also required for Node C to have both Node A and Node B host files.
-To you reverse the `scp` to download files from Node A and Node B directly from Node C:
+It's also required for Node C to have both Node A's and Node B's host files.
+To do this, reverse the `scp` to download files from Node A and Node B directly from Node C:

 ```
 scp <user>@<NodeA>:/etc/tinc/PsychoVPN/hosts/NodeA /etc/tinc/PsychoVPN/hosts/NodeA
 scp <user>@<NodeB>:/etc/tinc/PsychoVPN/hosts/NodeB /etc/tinc/PsychoVPN/hosts/NodeB
 ```

-You can also just copy the contexct of `hosts` folder from desired Node, saving you the hassle of double authentication:
+You can also just copy the content of the `hosts` folder from any Node, saving you the hassle of authenticating twice:

 ```
 scp <user>@<NodeA>:/etc/tinc/PsychoVPN/hosts/* /etc/tinc/PsychoVPN/hosts/